 "If to love means to have a loving attitude toward everybody, if love is a character trait, it must necessarily exist in one's relationship not only with one's family and friends, but toward those with whom one is in contact through one's work, business, profession.
 There is no 'division of labor' between love for one's own and love for strangers."

 If you "love everybody" you love nobody.
 Attempting to love everybody, and to do so with "no division of labor" between those close to us and those we do not even know, is to make love completely meaningless in much the same way as if a track coach were to hand out a 1st Place ribbon to every runner.
 Value lies in scarcity.
-Just as can be observed with the sale of diamonds or a rare brand of bourbon, so the same can be observed with love.
+Just as can be observed with the sale of diamonds or a rare brand of cigar, so the same can be observed with love.
 Only by limiting a force so strong as love to family, friends, and significant others does it retain its specialness.
 The idea that love is a limitless resource crashes and burns when we realize that we only have a limited amount of emotional energy to expend on a regular basis.
 It would follow, then, that because the quantity of love we possess is in fact quite limited, some criteria must exist for choosing whom we should "spend" that love on.
 For all of the other people we encounter in day-to-day life, simple kindness (which I believe is distinct from love) should serve just fine.

 As for those who are evil— those who deliberately cause pain, ruin lives, and even end the lives of innocent people (a description which covers countless con artists, embezzlers, sexual predators, dictators, and crime bosses)— to attempt to love such people to the same degree that we would love our very closest friends, our significant others, our parents, or our children is the epitome of twisted and absurd (though such a warped mentality is considered the pinnacle of righteous achievement in the Christian tradition).
 That I should love Bashar al-Assad with the same intensity of love I feel for my grandfather is not only impossible on the most basic human level, but undesirable on a gut-level to nearly every sane civilized person (with exception, perhaps, of the most cowardly sniveling pacifist).